 All five of the Violet Eden Chapters are riveting reads, with all-round well-developed characters, namely Violet, Phoenix and Lincoln, to name a few, and excellent world building.
 The tension increased to crescendo heights by the time I’d finished reading the first three books, and I could do nothing but devour four and five.

 The books through 1 to 5 are: Embrace, Enticed, Emblaze, Endless and Empower.

 * * * * * * * * * * **

 I was remembering when I first stepped into the wonderful world of YA Fantasy and just knew I had my author to add to this list.
-It’s Sara Douglass, who unfortunately passed away from cancer several years ago, but left an amazing legacy of books for the world.
+It’s the late Sara Douglass, who unfortunately passed away from cancer quite a few years ago, but left an amazing legacy of books for the world.
 My first experience with Sara’s books was twenty years ago, with BATTLEAXE, the first book of the Axis Trilogy.
 A very special 20th Anniversary Edition of Battleaxe was released last year.
 Continuing the story from the Axis Trilogy is the Wayfarer Redemption.
 The images are from both trilogies.
 Here is a link to The World of Sara Douglass and the many high fantasy sagas she wrote.

 More coming soon . . .